Frequently Asked Questions

-Groups can join ‘AUSTRALIS’ in the Southern hemisphere or ‘PHILOS’ in the Northern hemisphere in two ways:
+Groups can join Australis in the Southern hemisphere in two ways:

-Your group (of up to 9 on Australis or 5 on Philos) can charter the entire vessel giving you total freedom to tailor your itinerary and activities to suit your needs.
+Your group of up to 9 on Australis can charter the entire vessel giving you total freedom to tailor your itinerary and activities to suit your needs.
 The cost for the vessel will depend on the destination.
-Each trip has a minimum duration that is outlined on the destinations page.
+Each trip has a minimum duration that is outlined on the Destinations page.
 For special trips please contact us and we’ll discuss trip duration and cost.

 A small group can combine with another booking to fill a charter.
 If both groups have a similar time frame this can work well.
 The groups will need to share the total charter cost.

-All these trips can be tailored to suit the requirements of your group & are subject to change by either you or the weather !!!!
+All these trips can be tailored to suit the requirements of your group and are subject to change by either you or the weather!
 Trips to other areas can be discussed to suit your needs.

 Do I need to have sailing experience?